 Years later in my thirties, my mother and I have now mended those fences and I am a mother now myself.
 I am weary to my kids growing up and pulling away but I know this part of life is inevitable.
 Struggling against it would not be wise.
 I can only imagine the pain it will cause.

 Not calling Mommy to help

-My sons are 8 and 3 right now and independence is already showing itself particularly in my eight-year-old.
-I watch my first born in awe most days as he gets ready for school on his own, not calling me once to say Mommy help.
-While it makes me proud, it also makes me a bit sad as it reminds me how fast time flies.
-It seems as it was only yesterday he needed me to button his short and tie his laces.
+My sons are growing up quickly and independence is already showing itself particularly in my younger one.
+I watch my first born in awe most days as he gets ready for school, not calling me once to say Mommy help.
+While it makes me proud, it also makes me a bit sad as it reminds me of how fast time flies.
+It seems as it was only yesterday he needed me to button his shorts and tie his laces.